 In season extenders you can plant short season and cold loving crops such as lettuces, kale, peas, and radishes.
 Some gardeners are even able to grow carrots year round!
 Any garden beds that won’t be used over the winter need to be mulched or planted with a cover crop.

 Plan for Spring

 Now is a good time to take an inventory of what seeds you have on hand and what will need to be ordered for next year.
 You can review how the garden went this year and any changes you may want to make.
-The Gardening Notebook is a good tool to help keep track of all of your notes throughout the year.
-If you think you might want more raised beds fall is the best time to build and prepare them.

 Put Your Homestead To Bed

 Check Your Tools